 Wrapped and Strapped

-This western romance that was published by Signet on November 3, 2015 and has 352 pages.
+western romance that was published by Signet on November 3, 2015 and has 352 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Corralled, Saddled and Spurred, Rode Hard, Put Up Wet, Wrangled and Tangled, Long Hard Ride, Cowgirl Up and Ride, Rough, Raw and Ready, Tied Up, Tied Down, Wild Ride, Branded as Trouble, Shoulda Been a Cowboy, All Jacked Up, Raising Kane, Cowgirls Don't Cry, Chasin' Eight, One Night Rodeo, Casanova Cowboy, Kissin' Tell, Gone Country, Mistress Christmas, Miss Firecracker, Bound, Redneck Romeo, Unwound, Turn and Burn, Hillbilly Rockstar, "Schooled", Unraveled, What You Need, Just What I Needed
+Other books by this author which I have reviewed include Corralled, Saddled and Spurred, Rode Hard, Put Up Wet, Wrangled and Tangled, Long Hard Ride, Cowgirl Up and Ride, Rough, Raw and Ready, Tied Up, Tied Down, Wild Ride, Branded as Trouble, Shoulda Been a Cowboy, All Jacked Up, Raising Kane, Cowgirls Don't Cry, Chasin' Eight, One Night Rodeo, Casanova Cowboy, Kissin' Tell, Gone Country, Mistress Christmas, Miss Firecracker, Bound, Redneck Romeo, Unwound, Turn and Burn, Hillbilly Rockstar, "Schooled", Unraveled, What You Need, Just What I Needed

 Seventh in the Blacktop Cowboys western romance series and revolving around friends and family around Muddy Gap, Wyoming.
 The couple focus is on Harlow Pratt and Hugh Pritchett, three years after their leavetaking three years ago.

 It begins with a vague prologue as to why Harlow took off.
 Well, okay, more of a glancing suggestion to begin the reader on that lonesome trail of wonder.